mooltipass/minible/aux_bootloader_protocol.md

 1. Echo as positive response, next command can be received
 2. Full payload to 0xFF as negative response, main mcu shall reset the bootlooder and try again.

-:warning: Main MCU shall wait for the answer of Aux MCU bootloader to transmit the next command :warning:
+Main MCU shall wait for the answer of Aux MCU bootloader to transmit the next command